Cultural Affairs Office

 A study released last year by the Houston Arts Alliance and the University of Houston found that the arts, culture and creative businesses, generate almost $10 billion in annual economic benefit within the 10 county region, with the potential to double that number.

-The cultural plan process is being coordinated by the Mayor’s Office of Cultural Affairs, with extensive outreach to the community at large, cultural organizations, artists and creative businesses.
+The cultural plan process is being coordinated by The Mayor’s Office of Cultural Affairs, with extensive outreach to the community at large, cultural organizations, artists and creative businesses.
 Mayor Parker has directed that the plan be finished before she leaves office at the end of 2015.
 In tandem with this, the Department of Planning and Development is working on the City’s first general plan.